K12Cyber/hello-world/README.md

 # hello-world

-At long last investing the time to learn to use github.
+At long last, investing the time to learn to use github.